Bytes to String Conversion

 Application Layer

-Applications which sends out HTTP request or response, the headers are concatenated as one single string with new line separated and then converted to Unicode and encoded to UTF-8.
+An app sends an HTTP request or response.
+The headers are joined into one string, split by new lines.
+Then they're converted to Unicode and encoded to UTF-8.

 Same process will be applied for request/response body.

-Any data that enters the application is always in binary.
-It's only decoded based on whatever encoding was used to send the bytes out.
+Any data into the app is always binary.
+It's decoded by whatever encoding was used to send it.

 Byte Order

-When bytes (binary data) are transported between systems, the receiving system must know the sequence in which the bytes of a character must be processed.
+When bytes move between systems, the receiver must know the order to process the bytes of a character.

-Byte Order is about order of bytes within multi-byte value.
-If a character in Unicode results in multiple bytes, byte order then defines which byte must be considered as first byte of the character.
+Byte order is about the order of bytes in a multi-byte value.
+If a Unicode character is many bytes, byte order says which byte is first.

 - Big Endian - Means the bits are processed from left to right.
 Like the usual way of reading.